The best theme parks in Japan for kids (ranked for 2026)

 Which is the best Disney Park in the World?

-If you’re visiting with younger kids then Disneyland is the perfect choice, thanks to its gentle rides and the abundance of free roaming characters for meet-and-greets.
-Disney Sea is better for older kids (or adults travelling solo) because it offers more adventurous attractions and spectacular shows.
-But younger kids (including mine!) will love the mermaid lagoon and new Fantasy Springs areas here too.
+If you’re visiting with younger kids then Disneyland is the perfect choice, thanks to its gentle rides and the abundance of free-roaming characters for meet-and-greets.
+Disney Sea is better for older kids (or adults travelling without kids) because it offers more adventurous attractions and spectacular shows.

 Tokyo Disney Resort is a classic family destination combining Disney magic with world-class rides.
 And its the one theme park you shouldn’t miss if you’re in Tokyo.